Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings: Approach

-The goal in active learning (AL) is to identify informative target instances that, once labeled and used for training the model, minimize its expected future loss.
+\textbf{Active Learning.} The goal of active learning (AL) is to identify target instances that, once labeled and used for training the model, minimize its expected future loss.
 In practice, prior works in AL identify such instances based primarily on two proxy measures, uncertainty and diversity (see Sec.~\ref{sec:relwork}).
 We first revisit these terms in the context of Active DA.

 \textbf{Uncertainty.} Prior work in AL has proposed using several measures of model uncertainty as a proxy for informativeness (see Sec.~\ref{sec:relwork}).
 However, in the context of Active DA, using model uncertainty to select informative samples presents a conundrum.
-On the one hand, models benefit from initialization on a related source domain, which could potentially lead to better uncertainty estimates than when learning from scratch.
+On the one hand, models benefit from initialization on a related source domain rather than learning from scratch.
 On the other hand, under a strong distribution shift, model uncertainty may often be miscalibrated~\cite{snoek2019can}.
 Unfortunately however, without access to target labels, it is impossible to evaluate the reliability of model uncertainty!

 \textbf{Diversity.} Acquiring labels solely based on uncertainty often leads to sampling batches of similar instances with high redundancy, or to sampling outliers.
 A parallel line of work in active learning instead proposes sampling \emph{diverse} instances that are representative of the unlabeled pool of data.
 Several definitions of ``diverse'' exist in the literature: some works define diversity as coverage in feature~\cite{sener2017active} or ``gradient embedding'' space~\cite{ash2019deep}, while prior work in Active DA measures diversity by how ``target-like'' an instance is~\cite{su2019active}.
 In Active DA, training on a related source domain (optionally followed by unsupervised domain alignment), results in some classes being better aligned across domains than others.
 Thus, in order to be cost-efficient it is important to avoid sampling from already well-learned regions of the feature space.
 However, purely diversity-based AL methods are unable to account for this, and lead to sampling redundant instances.